SSCHAcode/python-sscha/UserGuide/faq.rst

 How may I run a calculation neglecting symmetries?
     :raw-html:`<br />`
-    You can tell the code to neglect symmetries with the neglect_symmetries = .true. flag.
+    You can tell the code to neglect symmetries with the :code:`neglect_symmetries = .true.` flag.
     In the python script this is done setting the attribute *neglect_symmetries* of sscha.SchaMinimizer.SSCHA_Minimizer to False.